 3. The Caucasus mountains (Svaneti)

 We drove to Mestia, where we had some of the most beautiful hikes in the region of Svaneti.
 The starting points of most of the trails are located in the centre.
 We chose to hike the 25 kilometres round hike to the Koruldi lakes, situated at 2,740 metres on the way to Mount Ushba.
 Delighted, we could see the Greater Caucasus’ peaks, all around us, covered in white.
+See our best hikes to have in Svaneti.

 4. The religious monuments (Kutaisi)

 Kutaisi is not the prettiest of the Georgian towns.
 But it is a good base to visit the many points of interest in the area.
 The Orthodox cathedral of Bagrati was built in the eleventh century but has been severely damaged throughout the years.
-UNESCO has once considered it as a World Heritage Site, but after its reconstruction work removed it from the list.
+UNESCO has once considered it as a World Heritage Site, but after its reconstruction work removed it from the list. (read more about Kutaisi)

 5. The village of Sighnaghi